Arivald8/FUYL-Tower-Python-API-Wrapper/README.md

 ### `get_jwt(only_access_token: bool) -> JSON`

-Returns a JWT token for API authentication.
+Fetches a JWT token for API authentication.

 Each API call must include a JWT authentication token.